FCAI-CairoUniversity/SecondYear_SecondSemester/README.md

 The repository is organized into subject-based folders for easy navigation:

 - **📁 Data Structures - CS214**: Data Structures including lab tasks and problem-solving exercises.
-- **📁 Introduction to Database Systems - IS211**: Database-related tasks, SQL queries, and database projects.
+- **📁 Introduction to Database Systems - IS211**: Database-related tasks, lectures, SQL queries, and database projects.
 - **📁 Introduction to Software Engineering - CS251**: Software Engineering exercises, UML diagrams, and design principles.
-- **📁 Web Technology - IS231**: Web development tasks, including frontend and backend exercises.
+- **📁 Web Technology - IS231**: Web development with frontend and backend exercises.

 ---